Rifat12/FrequentFlyers-backend/docs/api.md

 ## Error Handling

 Standard HTTP status codes are used to indicate errors.
 Error details are included in the response body.

+Common errors:
+- 400: Missing or invalid tripId
+- 400: Invalid passenger information
+- 404: Trip not found
+- 500: Internal server error